dsanders11/chromium-include-cleanup/README.md

 * `apply_include_changes.py` - Apply include changes to files in the source tree
-* `check_cl.py` - Proof-of-concept script to check if a CL should add or remove includes as a result of the changes being made
 * `filter_include_changes.py` - Filter include changes output
 * `post_process_compilation_db.py` - Post-process the clang compilation
   database for analysis